rafaelbertelli/vscode-themes/vsc-extension-quickstart.md

 - This folder contains all of the files necessary for your color theme extension.
 - `package.json` - this is the manifest file that defines the location of the theme file and specifies the base theme of the theme.
-- `themes/Shades of Life-color-theme.json` - the color theme definition file.
+- `themes/shades-of-life-color-theme.json` - the color theme definition file.

 ## Get up and running straight away